 Deciduous Trees

-Deciduous shed their leaves each year.
+Deciduous trees shed their leaves each year.
 Late fall to winter is when you should trim trees of this kind, according to the University of Wisconsin-Madison Division of Extension.

 Why you should prune deciduous trees from late fall to winter: